ThatQuiz Test Library Take this test now

 B) It indicates a dangerous path

-C) It represents a common choice
+C) It symbolizes a unique or unconventional choice

 • 41.
 Which of the following sentences contains a simile?

-C) The stars danced playfully in the moonlit sky.
+B) The stars danced playfully in the moonlit sky.

 • 42.
 Which figure of speech is used in the sentence: "The wind whispered through the trees"?